canonical/pebble/README.md

 Pebble's service manager automatically restarts services that exit unexpectedly.
 By default, this is done whether the exit code is zero or non-zero, but you can change this using the `on-success` and `on-failure` fields in a configuration layer.
 The possible values for these fields are:

 * `restart`: restart the service and enter a restart-backoff loop (the default behaviour).
-* `shutdown`: shut down and exit the Pebble daemon
+* `shutdown`: shut down and exit the Pebble daemon (with exit code 0 if the service exits successfully, exit code 10 otherwise)
+  - `success-shutdown`: shut down, ensuring exit code 0 (valid only for `on-failure`)
+  - `failure-shutdown`: shut down, ensuring exit code 10 (valid only for `on-success`)
 * `ignore`: ignore the service exiting and do nothing further

 In `restart` mode, the first time a service exits, Pebble waits the `backoff-delay`, which defaults to half a second.
 If the service exits again, Pebble calculates the next backoff delay by multiplying the current delay by `backoff-factor`, which defaults to 2.0 (doubling).
 The increasing delay is capped at `backoff-limit`, which defaults to 30 seconds.